-Professor A D Fitt Nominated Director Professor P J Layzell (to 31 July 2022) Alternate Director
+Professor A D Fitt Nominated Director

 Nominated by Universities Wales

 W D Callaway Nominated Director Dr K Mundy Alternate Director

 Trustees/Directors are appointed by the Board of Trustees.
 They are normally appointed for a term of three years and serve up to two terms.
 The Board may decide to extend a Trustee's period of service up to a maximum of nine consecutive years.